htutarkar67/ICT111-WatchMate-MVP/README.md

 The documentation and planning prepared during Lab 06 establish the foundation for the development of the final WatchMate prototype.

 ### UI/UX Translation
-The completed wireframes, including the homepage, AI chatbot, search results, movie details, watchlist, chat history, and admin dashboard, provide a clear blueprint for the final user interface.
-These designs guide React frontend development and help maintain a consistent and user-friendly experience.
+The completed wireframes, including the homepage, AI chatbot, search results, movie details, watchlist, chat history, and admin dashboard, serve as a clear framework for the final user interface.
+These designs support React frontend development while ensuring a consistent and easy-to-use user experience.

 ### Structural Foundation
 The frontend pages and React components form the structure of the application.
 During development, these components will be connected to backend APIs to provide dynamic content, AI-powered recommendations, user authentication, and watchlist management.